-promises.
+the use of criminal law to show their power, as sovereign states, and their determination to ensure state control of migration.
+They are showing the population that they are acting to solve the real problems, that they are fulfilling their promises.
 Some studies say that anti-immigration "moderate" parties are more successful than extreme right or neo-Nazi parties, because voters would not support anti-democratic or too extremist parties.
-20 Politicians can, thus, afford to make a show of being "tough" on "illegal immigration" because as long as it only affects immigrants they won't be seen as extremist parties.
+Politicians can, thus, afford to make a show of being "tough" on "illegal immigration" because as long as it only affects immigrants they won't be seen as extremist parties.

-Over the years, EUMS have "embarked on a course of transforming immigration from a political question to a 'technical one', by presenting it as a matter of security technology."
-This has been an incentive for European governments to progressively shift policies of justice and home affairs from the national to the European level, because "there are less constraints on restrictive approaches at EU level than at national" and because decisions taken at these level receive little public scrutiny.
-Hence, it is easier for them to cover up controversial decisions in this area behind the argument of "collective decisions" or of "because Brussels says so".
+Over the years, EUMS have "embarked on a course of transforming immigration from a political question to a "technical one," by presenting it as a matter of security technology."
+This has been an incentive for European governments to progressively shift policies of justice and home affairs from the national to the European level, because "there are less constraints on restrictive approaches at EU level than at national" and because decisions taken at this level receive little public scrutiny.
+Hence, it is easier for them to cover up controversial decisions in this area behind the argument of "collective decisions" or of "because Brussels says so."
 Yet, today it is turning to be a political issue.

 Additionally, the recent grow on the criminalisation of undocumented immigrants in the EU and EUMS can be seen as a consequence or a symptom of the xenophobic wave that is hitting Europe and that it is questioning the European project as a whole.
-The commissioner of the Directorate General (DG) Home Affairs, dealing with immigration,
+The Commissioner of the Directorate General (DG) Home Affairs, dealing with immigration, has recently stated that "[i]t's important to see the full picture and not be taken over by populist debates in the media and in national election campaigns."
+However, as it will be seen in the second chapter, in practice, EU policies also reflect those populist debates against irregular immigration.
+With this attitude, Europe is committing both a "moral and an economic suicide."
+First, because it is going against the values on which the EU is found.
+And second, because, taking into

-20 Bos and van der Brug, 2010, pp. 792-793.
+&lt;sup>20 Bos & van der Brug, 2010, pp. 792-793.

-21 Miller, 2008, p.7.
+&lt;sup>21 Miller, 2008, p.
+7.

-22 Bigo, 2004, p.
-71.
+&lt;sup>22 Bigo, 2004, p.
+71. Boswell, 2005, p.
+12.

-23 Boswell, 2005, p.12.